mek-12/adventureworksmicroservice/README.md

 > Tests are units written to ensure the correctness and reliability of the application.
 This folder contains unit and integration tests for various layers of the system.

+# Adapting Databases to Microservices

+> To use the AdventureWorks database in a microservices architecture, you can split tables between different microservices and even across different databases.
+However, Foreign Key (FK) constraints defined between schemas are an important consideration in this process.
+Maintaining Foreign Key relationships between tables spread across different databases is generally neither feasible nor recommended.

+> You will need to remove Foreign Key constraints between tables that you plan to move to different databases.

 Temp:
 Scaffold-DbContext "Data Source=localhost,15432;Initial Catalog=AdventureWorks2022;Persist Security Info=True;User ID=sa;Password=AdventurePass*123;Encrypt=True;Trust Server Certificate=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Infrastructure/Persistence -Context AdventureWorksContext